boboman13/BCasper/README.md

 # Casper

-The default theme for [Ghost](http://github.com/tryghost/ghost/).
+Fork of the default theme for [Ghost](http://github.com/tryghost/ghost/).

-To download, visit the [releases](https://github.com/TryGhost/Casper/releases) page.
+To download, `git clone` the repository into the `./content/themes/` directory.

 ## Copyright & License